Cosplay: Fan costuming

 Possibly the first costume contest held at a comic book convention was at the 1st Academy Con held at Broadway Central Hotel in New York in August 1965.
 Roy Thomas, future editor-in-chief of Marvel Comics but then just transitioning from a fanzine editor to a professional comic book writer, attended in a Plastic Man costume.

 The first Masquerade Ball held at San Diego Comic-Con was in 1974 during the convention's 6th event.
 Voice actress June Foray was the master of ceremonies.
 Future scream queen Brinke Stevens won first place wearing a Vampirella costume.
-Forrest J Ackerman, the creator of Vampirella, was in attendance and posed with Stevens for photographs.
+Ackerman (who was the creator of Vampirella) was in attendance and posed with Stevens for photographs.
 They became friends and, according to Stevens "Forry and his wife, Wendayne, soon became like my god parents."
 Photographer Dan Golden saw a photograph of Stevens in the Vampirella costume while visiting Ackerman's house, leading to him hiring her for a non-speaking role in her first student film, Zyzak is King (1980), and later photographing her for the cover of the first issue of Femme Fatales (1992).
 Stevens attributes these events to launching her acting career.

 As early as a year after the 1975 release of The Rocky Horror Picture Show, audience members began dressing as characters from the movie and role-playing (although the initial incentive for dressing-up was free admission) in often highly accurate costumes.

 Costume-Con, a conference dedicated to costuming, was first held in January 1983.
 The International Costumers Guild, Inc., originally known as the Greater Columbia Fantasy Costumer's Guild, was launched after the 3rd Costume-Con (1985) as a parent organization and to support costuming.